32 Flavors: Alana Davis version

 A cover version of "32 Flavors" was released as the first single by Manhattan-based singer Alana Davis.
 The song appears on her debut album Blame It on Me.
 The CD single also included Davis' song "Lullaby".
 It received a 3 out of 5 star rating on Allmusic.
-"32 Flavors" rose as high as #37 on the Hot 100 chart in Billboard magazine, Davis' sole Hot 100 charting.
+"32 Flavors" was successful, peaking at number 37 on Hot 100 chart in Billboard magazine, Davis' sole Hot 100 charting.

 When Davis submitted her first album, completed as she intended it, to Elektra Records she recalls the reaction as being: "Uh - great album, Alana: where's the single?"
 It was Elektra A&R representative Josh Deutsch who suggested Davis record "32 Flavors" to serve as the album's first single.
 Davis, although was pleased with the finished result, was uncomfortable with covering the song as she felt she could not connect with all of the personal emotions expressed in DiFranco's lyrics: Davis told MTV News, "Ani DiFranco is very much her own song writer ....
 I think of her songs as being very specific to her ideals and stuff.
 At first I wasn't sure about taking her ideas and trying to make them my own and reinterpreting them.
 But I started to play around with [the song] ....
 I took out the parts that I wasn't comfortable with ... and I put in ideas of my own and sent her a copy of it and she said she loved it ...."
 DiFranco has stated that she initially found Davis' lyrical adjustments "hard to swallow" but does not fault Davis, adding she feels "pretty unprotective" about her compositions: "The 'songs as children' analogy works for me, in that you have to learn to let them go."

 In 2005 Davis stated: "I wrote parts of that song [as Davis recorded it] I never took credit for ....
 The chorus, for example ... did not exist in the original recording.
 Though that song is technically a cover, I put myself and my lyrics and my musical sensibility in it as I do with any cover.
 I wrote the bassline and programmed the drums.
 And so, when I perform that song, or when you listen to the album version, you are listening to a hybrid of the original.
 I don’t think you can hear my version and feel like you are listening to Ani's song anymore.
 You have to listen to her recording to get her vibe.
 Mine is a different animal".